Efficient Pauli channel estimation with logarithmic quantum memory

 \section{Introduction}

-One of the key challenges in demonstrating quantum advantage on near-term devices is that these devices are inherently noisy, from state preparations to gate applications to measurements.
+One of the key challenges in demonstrating quantum advantage on near-term devices is that these devices are inherently noisy, from state preparation to gate application to measurement.
 To mitigate the effects of noise, it is essential to \emph{characterize} it.
 In this paper, we study this question in the context of \emph{Pauli channels}~\cite{watrous2018theory}, which constitute a widely studied family of noise models and encompass a range of natural channels like dephasing, depolarizing, and bit flips.
-Importantly, essentially any physically relevant noise model can be reduced to Pauli noise via twirling, making Pauli channel estimation a crucial subroutine in numerous protocols for quantum benchmarking~\cite{wallman2016noise,erhard2019characterizing,magesan2011scalable,harper2020efficient,liu2021benchmarking,eisert2020quantum}.
-The central role it plays in both theoretical and practical domains has led to a long line of work studying the complexity of this task~\cite{fujiwara2003quantum,hayashi2010quantum,chiuri2011experimental,ruppert2012optimal,collins2013mixed,flammia2020efficient,harper2021fast,flammia2021pauli,mohseni2008quantum,fawzi2023lower,chen2023learnability}.
+Importantly, essentially any physically relevant noise model can be reduced to Pauli noise via twirling, making Pauli channel estimation a crucial sub-routine in numerous protocols for quantum benchmarking~\cite{wallman2016noise,erhard2019characterizing,magesan2011scalable,harper2020efficient,liu2021benchmarking,eisert2020quantum}.
+The central role it plays in both theory and practice has led to a long line of work on the complexity of this task~\cite{fujiwara2003quantum,hayashi2010quantum,chiuri2011experimental,ruppert2012optimal,collins2013mixed,flammia2020efficient,harper2021fast,flammia2021pauli,mohseni2008quantum,fawzi2023lower,chen2023learnability}.

-The starting point of our results is a recent paper by Chen et al.~\cite{chen2022quantum} demonstrating an exponential advantage for this task using quantum algorithms with sufficient quantum memory.
-They proved that, provided access to $n$ ancilla qubits, there is a protocol that can estimate the eigenvalues of an unknown Pauli channel using only $O(n)$ queries to the channel, yet any ancilla-free protocol would require $\Omega(2^{n/3})$ queries.
-Note that the popular \emph{randomized benchmarking} protocol~\cite{flammia2020efficient} is of the latter type and requires $\tilde{O}(2^n)$ queries\footnote{Here, $\tilde{O}$ hides extra terms depending polynomially on $n$}.
-This leaves open the following basic question, originally raised by Flammia and Wallman~\cite{flammia2020efficient}: